 Walk back towards the gorge and then take the trail uphill towards Dante’s Cave and the Devil’s Bridge.
 This is the most strenuous part of the visit.
 A long series of stone steps climbs to the upper level of the gorge.

 Once the trail levels out, you can make a detour to the right to visit Dante’s Cave.
-We skipped this simply because we had no desire to visit a cave.

 Walk along the road until you get to the bridge high above Tolmin Gorge.
 This offers a nice view of the river below.